afikanyati/flow-presentation/README.md

 To learn more about Firebase hosting and deployment, read: https://firebase.google.com/docs/hosting/deploying

-## IV.
-Firebase Data Structure

-To view a sample file depicting the structure of the web application's data stored on Google Firebase, see: `firebase_data_sample.json`

 ## V. Helpful Links

 To learn more about ReactJS, visit: https://facebook.github.io/react/